 All of these microphones come with stands that are easy enough, but depending on your space, it might not be at the best level for your recording.
 To get good sound from your microphone, a good recommendation is to put keep the microphone only a few inches from your mouth.

-That's why a boom arm would be a good investment and many can be find for under $20 that would suit these microphones.
+That's why a boom arm would be a good investment and many can be found for under $20 that would suit these microphones.